kamikazechaser/supabase-proxy/README.md

 ## What can it do?

-* [x] Reverse proxy to Supabase endpoint, compatible with official client
+* [x] Reverse proxy to the official Supabase endpoint, compatible with the official client
-* [x] Additional client logging
+* [x] Additional client logging if needed
-* [ ] Information redaction post-logging, pre-proxing
+* [x] Information redaction post-logging, pre-proxing if needed
-* [ ] Set JWT token in a `httpOnly` cookie
+* [x] Set JWT token in a long-term `httpOnly` cookie (more secure auth approach for browser-side)
-* [ ] Cookie to Auth header translation
+* [ ] Cookie to auth header translation for the reverse proxy
-* [ ] Longterm JWT tokens
-* [ ] Enable CORS
+* [ ] Enable CORS if needed
-* [ ] Admin endpoints

-## What advantages/disadvantages does it have over the Isomorphic client?

-### Advantages

-* `httpOnly` cookies are more secure on the browser-side
-* Redact any information you don't want to send to Supabase e.g. client IP addresses
-* Can set long term JWT tokens without the need for refresh token logic
-* Gateway-level access control e.g. restrict IP addresses and additional logging

-### Disadvantages

-* Dedicated server needed for hosting
+## Usage

+> This proxy is meant for use with the official instance, not self-hosted options

+* Update `config.js`
+* Start the gateway proxy with `npm start`

+## Endpoints

+* `/proxy` - Reverse proxy endpoint
+* `/auth/signup` - Create a user with email and password
+* `/auth/signin` - Signin and return a longterm JWT cookie

 ## License